MicrosoftDocs/VBA-Docs/api/Access.Screen.md

 ## Remarks

-You can use the **Screen** object together with its properties to refer to a particular form, report, or control that has the focus.
+Use the **Screen** object together with its properties to refer to a particular form, report, or control that has the focus.

 For example, you can use the **Screen** object with the **ActiveForm** property to refer to the form in the active window without knowing the form's name.
 The following example displays the name of the form in the active window.